Skip to main content

 Neighbourhood Doubling

-As more and more chunks are assigned to neighbourhoods, the chunk reserves of the nodes of the nodes in that neighbourhood will begin to fill up.
+As more and more chunks are assigned to neighbourhoods, the chunk reserves of the nodes in that neighbourhood will begin to fill up.
 Once the nodes' reserves in a neighbourhood become full and can no longer store additional chunks, that neighbourhood will split, with each half of the neighbourhood taking responsibility for half of the chunks.
 This event is referred to as a "doubling", as it results in double the number of neighbourhoods.
 The split is done by increasing the storage depth by one, so that the number of shared leading bits is increased by one.
 This results in a binary splitting of the neighbourhood and associated chunks into two new neighbourhoods and respective groups of chunks.

 info